 A medication may have poor results if it is not taken as prescribed.
 Even if you start to feel better, keep taking your medication so you can continue feeling better.
 If you often forget to take your medications, consider using an alarm or phone app to remind you or keep track of what you have taken using a pillbox with one or more compartments for each day.
 It may also be helpful for you to keep a written checklist of medications and times taken, or to take your medication at the same time as a specified event, such as a meal, a television show, bedtime, or the start or end of a workday.

 Medications used to treat other conditions may interfere with the medication you are taking for a mood disorder, either increasing or decreasing the amount in your system.
 This can prevent the medication from being effective or cause more side effects.
 Be sure that all of your doctors and your pharmacist know all the medications, along with the dosages, that you are taking so they can check for any potential interactions.

 Other Medical Conditions

 Other medical conditions can sometimes cause symptoms like depression or agitation.
 Make sure that your medical doctors know about your mental health treatment and that your mental health providers know about your medical treatment.

 Medications used to treat a mood disorder may also help manage anxiety.
-Per the National Institute of Mental Health (NIMH) there are additional medication classes: benzodiazepine, beta blockers, and a drug called buspirone, that can help with anxiety symptoms such as panic attacks or extreme feelings of worry or fear.
-NIMH notes that benzodiazepine and beta blockers are short term medications that help manage the physical effects of anxiety, while buspirone may be used for long term symptom management.
+Per the National Institute of Mental Health (NIMH) there are additional medication classes: benzodiazepine, beta-blockers, and a drug called buspirone, which can help with anxiety symptoms such as panic attacks or extreme feelings of worry or fear.
+NIMH notes that benzodiazepine and beta-blockers are short-term medications that help manage the physical effects of anxiety, while buspirone may be used for long-term symptom management.